Zoheen0610/auxdrop/README.md

-# auxdrop
-Understanding how AuxDrop works and implementing it on my own.
+## Auxdrop: Understanding how AuxDrop works.
-# Task 3: Aux-Drop Model Implementation and Optimization

-This repository contains my implementation and optimization of the **Aux-Drop** model for online learning, as part of Round 3 of the internship selection process.
-The model is evaluated on the **MAGIC Gamma Telescope** dataset.
+This repository contains the re-implementation of the **Aux-Drop** model proposed in the paper *"Aux-Drop: Handling Haphazard Inputs in Online Learning Using Auxiliary Dropouts"* (Agarwal et al., TMLR 2023).
+The objective is to evaluate its performance on the **MAGIC Gamma Telescope dataset**.
 ---

-## 📌 Problem Statement
+## Problem Statement

 Develop and optimize the **Aux-Drop** (Auxiliary Dropout) model to handle haphazard auxiliary input features in an online learning setting.
 The task includes:

+- Understanding the Aux-Drop Model
 - Reimplementing the Aux-Drop architecture from scratch in PyTorch.
 - Performing Exploratory Data Analysis (EDA) on the MAGIC dataset.
 - Tuning model and training parameters.
-- Evaluating performance and explaining design decisions.

 ---

+## Project Structure

+- `model.py` — PyTorch implementation of the Aux-Drop model.
+- `preprocessing.py` — Preprocessing and feature separation logic for MAGIC dataset.
+- `train.py` — Script to train and evaluate the model online.
+- `eda.ipynb` — Exploratory Data Analysis notebook on MAGIC dataset.
+- `config.json` — Configuration file for model hyperparameters.
+- `README.md` — This file.

+---

-## 📊 Dataset
+## Dataset

 **MAGIC Gamma Telescope Dataset**
 - Binary classification task (Gamma vs. Hadron).